paulschaaf/launch-url-from-string/plugin/ReadMe.md

 has turned the branch name ("DEVCCPERF-142") into a link to that case in a Jira installation.

 ## This Plugin
-This plugin applies those same rules to literal strings in your source code.
-Now annotations like this `@TestCase("DEVCCPERF-142")` become hyperlinks, too.
+This plugin applies those same rules to quoted literal strings, XML attributes and XML element text.
+Now annotations like this
+`@TestCase("DEVCCPERF-142")` become hyperlinks, too.
 Of course you can define link patterns to go anywhere you like: for instance you could link `[Ww]ikipedia:(.*)` to `http://en.wikipedia.org/w/index.php?title=Special:Search&search=$1`

 ###Limitations